doubility-sky/daydayup/javascript.md

 ## Engine
 - [V8](https://v8.dev/) is Google’s open source high-performance JavaScript and WebAssembly engine, written in C++.
 It is used in Chrome and in Node.js, among others.
 It implements [ECMAScript](https://tc39.es/ecma262/) and [WebAssembly](https://webassembly.github.io/spec/core/), and runs on Windows 7 or later, macOS 10.12+, and Linux systems that use x64, IA-32, ARM, or MIPS processors.
 V8 can run standalone, or can be embedded into any C++ application.
+- [ChakraCore](https://github.com/chakra-core/ChakraCore) is an open source Javascript engine with a C API.
 - [QuickJS](https://github.com/bellard/quickjs) is a small and embeddable Javascript engine.
 It supports the ES2020 specification including modules, asynchronous generators and proxies.
 It optionally supports mathematical extensions such as big integers (BigInt), big floating point numbers (BigFloat) and operator overloading.
 - [jerryscript](https://github.com/jerryscript-project/jerryscript) is a lightweight JavaScript engine for resource-constrained devices such as microcontrollers.
 It can run on devices with less than 64 KB of RAM and less than 200 KB of flash memory.